demarcj/ui-composer/README.md

 Overview

-Welcome to UI Composer, a browser-based motion graphics and visual effects editor inspired by the popular Adobe software.
+Welcome to UI Composer, a browser-based motion graphics and visual effects editor.
 This platform provides the essential tools for animation, compositing, and VFX directly in your web browser, making powerful motion graphics accessible from anywhere.

 ## Upcoming Features